Frequently Asked Questions (FAQs)

 How can my company take part in an EWEC bid?

 To become a supplier, contractor or consultant for our projects or activities, your company should register through eRegistration and follow the steps there.
 The department of the registration process is under Abu Dhabi Distribution Company (ADDC) and is dedicated for the whole sector.

 For IWP/IPP/IWPP projects, an Expression of Interest (EOI) will be publicised and your company can follow the instructions stated in the EOI.

 What steps are your company taking to reduce carbon emissions?

 EWEC’s commitment to reducing carbon emissions falls in line with the UAE Energy Strategy 2050, which has set a number of objectives.
-These strategic goals include deriving 50% of the country’s total energy mix from clean and renewable sources.
-Overall, the carbon footprint of power generation will be cut by 70% by 2050 as part of the strategy, while consumption efficiency is set to increase by 40% among individuals and companies.
+These strategic goals include deriving 50 per cent of the country’s total energy mix from clean and renewable sources.
+Overall, the carbon footprint of power generation will be cut by 70 per cent by 2050 as part of the strategy, while consumption efficiency is set to increase by 40 per cent among individuals and companies.

 Sustainability flows throughout EWEC’s mission.
 It animates strategic priorities, including securing the economic supply of water and electricity, championing change in the energy sector and enabling the sustainability priorities in UAE Vision 2021, UAE Water Security Strategy 2036 and UAE Energy Strategy 2050.

 In April 2021, our Statement of Future Capacity Requirements Summary Report for Abu Dhabi’s future water and electricity production forecasted a significant 50 percent reduction in carbon dioxide (CO2) emissions from a shift towards more sustainable water and electricity production by 2025.

 How can I apply for a job at EWEC?